-- time series of pitches. - The pixels in this sequence were converted to tones by mapping [-60, 60] to pitches [36, 96] (or C2 to C7, a span of 5 octaves).
-The duration was set to a sixteenth note, the loudness to 110, and the PIANO timbre was used. - You can listen to this sonification at - ${}{324} \quad https://sdo.gsfc.nasa.gov/iposter/mp3/liftoff_complete.mid.mp3$ - This was the least satisfying sonification because the changes in time were subtle and difficult to resolve.
-We have been investigating other ways to show the movement of material through both space and time.
+The pixels in this sequence were converted to tones by subtracting the average of each image from the sampled data, mapping the resultant values from [-60, 60] to pitches [36, 96] (or C2 to C7, a span of 5 octaves).
+The duration was set to a sixteenth note, the loudness to 110, and the PIANO timbre was used.